 Use the plus buttons to add an extra activity above or below the selected one.
-And press the "x" button to delete it.
+And press the '🗑' button on the sidebar to delete it.

 13) Adding project milestones

-To add project milestones, click on the button "MILESTONES…" in the tab "DATA" of the sidebar.
+To add project milestones, click on the button 'Milestones' in the toolbar (on top of the screen).
 A dialog box will open.

 Tip: You can also drag and drop your milestones and click on them to edit.

 14) Adding shades

 Shades are used to highlight certain periods, as well as indicate environmental or background process and events, like an internal audit period, training, longer holidays or court vacations.

-To add a shade, click on the button "SHADES…" in the tab "DATA" of the sidebar.
+To add a shade, click on the button 'Shades' in the toolbar (on top of the screen).
 A dialog box will open.